cbryant24/styled-react/README.md

 ## Animations/Transitions

-To define the animations provide an object to the `animation` prop with the appropriate properties
+ADD WAY TO SPECIFY PREMADE ANIMATION WITH JUST STRING LIST OUT ANIMATIONS WITH EXAMPLES
+### Quick Start
+Styled-React has predefined animations that can be used to quickly add animations to elements

+### Custom Animations

+Animations can be defined using the `animation` property and providing an object with the appropriate properties listed below.
+Note that some properties work in conjuction with only certain types of animation i.e. `duration_in` can only be used if `in` animation is defined, also some properties are required if using a certain type of animation i.e. if using `continuous` animation type then `duration_continuous` property must be defined as well.

 - `in`: This property receives an animation keyframe that will be used to animate in the component.
   - If providing an an animation a `duration_in` property and value must be provided
-- `delay_in`: This property receives and integer and will set the time that the component will take to start being animated.
+- `delay_in`: This property receives an integer and will set the time that the component will take to start being animated.
 While this time isn't reached, the component will be mounted but will display nothing.
 If this property is not setted there won't be any delay in for the component to start animating.
 - `duration_in`: This property receives and integer greater than 0 and will set the duration in seconds for the in animation.
 - `continuous`: This property receives an animation keyframe that will be used to animate between in and out (if proceed).
 - `duration_continuous`: This property receives an integer greater than 0 and will set the duration in seconds for the continuous animation.